flsilves/CarND-Advanced-Lane-Lines/README.md

 #### Shortcomings:

   - The warped process is hardcoded, sometimes when the car hits a bump or the road slope increases/descreases the lines don't appear straight anymore.
-Also sometimes the lines of interest are out of the warped region.
+Also, sometimes the lines of interest are out of the warped region.

   - Detection of the lines could be done in separate for the left and right, currently if the fitting fails for one it counts as an invalid detection.

   - A better technique for evaluating the detection of lines could be used, instead of the residuals of the polyfit.
-Similiarity with the previous detected lines could be an alternative.
+Similarity with the previous detected lines could be an alternative.

   - Dashed lines are sometimes a problem because the fitting is strongly affected by single pixels on the extremes of the image when there's no lane markings on it.

-  - Averaging of the detected lines could be done to smooth some jumps in the video, however averaging 2nd degree polynomials is not trivial.
+  - Averaging of the detected lines could be done to smooth some jumps in the video, however, averaging 2nd degree polynomials is not trivial.

   - The algorithm struggles when there's multiple lines close to the center, for example road boundaries, separation walls, and so on.
 More robust logic should be used to identify the car's lane.